spatie/blender/readme.md

 npm install
 ```

-Don't forget to remove the registry line from your ~/.npmrc if you're planning to publish to npm at some point!
+Don't forget to remove the registry line from your ~/.npmrc if you're planning to publish to npm at some point.

 ### Gulp